Becoming a lawyer

-This can be met by obtaining a qualifying law degree as your first degree (any of our routes on our undergraduate degrees including the LLB (Hons) or the LLB Law and Property Valuation will fulfil this), or if you have a first degree in a different subject, by taking either the Graduate Diploma In Law, or the two year Graduate Entry LLB at City.
+This can be met by obtaining a qualifying law degree as your first degree, including the LLB (Hons).
+Or, if you have a first degree in a different subject, you can qualify by taking either the Graduate Diploma In Law, or the two year Graduate Entry LLB at City.

 2. Vocational Stage (i)

 Once you have satisfied the academic requirements, you need to undertake a programme which provides the required legal skills training.
 This is met by taking the Bar Professional Training Course for intending barristers, or the Legal Practice Course for intending solicitors.

 3. Professional Stage (ii)

 In order to be registered as a fully qualified barrister or solicitor, a further stage of training in practice is required.
 For barristers, this involves twelve months of pupillage, while for solicitors a two year training contract must be undertaken.

 - The Bar Standards Board - Information about careers and pupillages.

 - The Bar Council - Wider information about the Bar.

 - The Solicitors Regulation Authority - Information on becoming a solicitor.

 - The Law Society - Wider information about the Society.